 Top 10 Things to do in Sawtell

-With its pristine water ways, picture-perfect beach and the delicious eateries framed by the iconic fig trees, it’s easy to while away time in Saw tell.
-Whether you’re lucky enough to b e local or simply visiting for the weekend, this dynamic little town is packed full of wonderful activities and delivers something for everyone.
+With its pristine waterways, picture-perfect beach and the delicious eateries framed by the iconic fig trees, it’s easy to whittle away time in Sawtell.
+Whether you’re lucky enough to be local or simply visiting Sawtell for the weekend, this dynamic little town is packed full of wonderful activities and delivers something for everyone.
 Learn all about Sawtell and it’s many hidden gems throughout this article.

 1. Get the heart pumping with a headland walk